jayantur13/the-words-api/README.md

 `npm start`

+## Reminder
+Most of the websites doesn't allow web scrapping and earning money from it.So, try not to flood the website with many requests and use this only for personal projects

 ## MIT License
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated